CALL ACE 954-953-5861

 Plantation’s year-round warm weather is perfect for walking, strolling, jogging, and running.
 In fact, many people prefer walking to work instead of driving.
 Unfortunately, greater traffic volume increases the risk of pedestrian accidents.
 A skilled Plantation pedestrian accident lawyer can protect your rights if you were injured as a pedestrian.

 A pedestrian never expects to be struck by a car when he/she is out for a walk or jog.
 However, the unexpected can happen to anyone, even the most cautious pedestrians.
-If a vehicle in Plantation has hit you, our pedestrian accident lawyers at Feingold & Posner Accident Injury Lawyers are dedicated to helping you fight for fair and full compensation on your behalf.
+If a vehicle in Plantation has hit you, our pedestrian accident lawyers at Feingold, Posner & Draizin Accident Lawyers are dedicated to helping you fight for fair and full compensation on your behalf.

-At Feingold & Posner Accident Injury Lawyers, our knowledgeable attorneys represent pedestrian accident victims and their families.
+At Feingold, Posner & Draizin Accident Lawyers, our knowledgeable attorneys represent pedestrian accident victims and their families.
 Our founding lawyers, Craig Posner and Eric Feingold, proudly serve clients throughout the entire South Florida area.
 We are committed to putting our 25 years of combined legal experience to work for you and help you achieve the compensation to which you are entitled.

 Pedestrian Accidents in Plantation